dengwxn/RISC-V-CPU/README.md

 # RISC-V-CPU

-## This is my implementation o fRISC-V-CPU.
+This is my implementation of RISC-V CPU.